ecovillage/wp_event/README.md

   - the second tool updates/'synchronizes' the entities in the wordpress instance with a list of entities read from a (json) file.
   - finally, there is a tool to create a json file with legacy data from a supercustom couchdb; take this as an example of how to create a json file (to be used with a 'sync'-tool) if you like.

-### Global configuration with wp_event.config
+### Global configuration with compostr.conf

-Tools rely on the file `wp_event.conf` being present in your current working directory.
+Tools rely on the file `compostr.conf` being present in your current working directory.
 An example file is provided as `wp_event.conf.sample`.
 Its content is rather self-explanatory (listing Wordpress credentials):

-    # wp_event.conf
+    # compostr.conf
     host:     "wp_event.mydomain"
     username: "admin"
     password: "buzzword"